muratk5n/thirdwave/en/README.md

 ---

-MT depiction is Trek Next Gen was good.
+MT depiction in Trek Next Gen was good.

 ---